sathyamus/ReadME/Azure.md

     - SSH(22)
   - Connects to VMs using HTTP / HTTPS
   - No need for the VMs to expose public IPs, which are vulenarable to attack

+- Azure Data Studio
+  - Able to connect to PostGRESQL, SQL server in clould / onprem DBs

 ### Getting the list of Resources registered for respective subscription
   az provider list > provider_list.txt